giju/iisc-g2/README.md

 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Generated analysis as HTML, PDF, CSV, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   |── figures        <- Generated graphics and figures to be used in reporting
+|   └── experiment     <- Generated analysis as HTML, PDF, CSV
+│      └── figures     <- Generated graphics and figures from an experiement
+|       report1.csv ..
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │